bdfoster/stella-dms/docs/models/Person.md

-# Person Model
+# Person
-A person is a reference to a human.
+A reference to a human.

 ### Properties
 |Key|Type|Description|Required|